 Denmark is famous for its fancy royal designs too.
 In 1775, the first porcelain produced in Denmark was made for the company now called Royal Copenhagen Porcelain.

-Each piece since Royal Copenhagen Porcelain’s inception have been hand-painted.
+Each piece since Royal Copenhagen Porcelain’s inception has been hand-painted.
 They’re so popular and expensive that they’ve become heirlooms in Denmark, passed through generations and revered by each in turn.

 The iconic plate, the Blue Fluted Plain, takes 1197 brush strokes to complete.
 And they don’t use any old brushes, either.
 The brushes used by RCP are made from hairs from cow’s ears or reindeer bellies.